 Rick Alimonti is the founding partner of Alimonti Law Offices P.C., based in White Plains, NY.
 Since 1990, Rick has been handling airlines’ passenger claims as well as claims in product liability, premises liability, aviation insurance coverage, and a broad range of “general aviation” matters.
 Rick is a member of the mediation panel for the U.S. District Court for the Southern District of New York and is an inaugural member of the S.D.N.Y.
 Mediator Advisory Committee.
 He is a two-time past co-chair of the American Bar Association’s (Section of Litigation) Committee on Aviation Litigation and has held multiple positions in the leadership of the ABA Section of Litigation.
 Rick has been increasingly called upon as a speaker on aviation law as well as on more generic topics, including ethics, and ethics in negotiation and mediation.
 He is also an active private pilot.
 Alimonti Law offices have been counsel of record on numerous reported decisions at the trial and appellate levels on such diverse issues as federal preemption, personal jurisdiction, the economic loss doctrine, and premises liability.
 Rick’s frequent presentations have been favorably reviewed by national and international audiences, including his highly acclaimed Aviation/Ethics CLE available online at Lawline.com.

-Robert A. Braun focuses on commercial disputes, product liability, and aviation litigation.
-From 1999 to 2004, Mr. Braun served as an active-duty JAG in the United States Air Force where he tried jury and bench trials and also participated in Aircraft Major Mishap Accident Investigation Boards.
-Prior to his military service, he completed a two-year federal clerkship with the Honorable J. P. Stadtmueller, in the Eastern District of Wisconsin.
+Robert A. Braun is a member of Kaplan, Massamillo & Andrews, LLP.
+Robert concentrates on aviation, airport, and product liability litigation.
+From 1999 to 2004, Robert served as an active-duty JAG in the United States Air Force where he tried jury and bench trials and participated in several post-incident crash recoveries and multiple formal Aircraft Major Mishap Accident Investigation Boards.
+Robert is admitted to practice before the state courts of Illinois, Texas and Wisconsin, and the Federal District Courts for the Northern District of Illinois, the Eastern and Western Districts of Wisconsin, and the Seventh Circuit Court of Appeals.
+Prior to his military service, Robert completed a two-year federal clerkship with the Honorable J. P. Stadtmueller in the Eastern District of Wisconsin.

 Alisa specializes in complex personal injury litigation and products liability with a focus on aviation.
 Her successes, advocating on behalf of victims, are driven by a passion to make flying safer for everyone.
 She has experience working on experimental aircraft, helicopter, single engine, and commercial and charter airplane crashes.